Summary

 Model S highlights

-- Styling has been almost universally admired
+- Styling generally admired

 - Praiseworthy performance and driving dynamics